danielmarschall/filter_foundry/wpj/README.md

 Therefore the output files of bison and lex are renamed.
 There is no error checking done.
 Probably it would be better to write a small wmake file for this purpose.

+C-switches which are not recognized by the OpenWatcom IDE:

+    -aq  turn off qualifier mismatch warning for const/volatile -sg  generate calls to grow the stack